Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-Now, the latter condition is fulfilled if $H_*$ is the singular or \'etale (co)homology with $\q$-linear coefficients (see Remark 2.4.3 of \cite{bws}).
-Moreover, in this case these $E_2$-terms can be functorially expressed in terms of Deligne's weights on $H_*(M)$.
-In our convention (for numbering homology) the object $H_q(\mgr(P))$, where $q\in \z$ and $P\in \spv$, for these two homology theories is pure of Deligne's weight $q$; hence $E_i^{pq}T_{\wchow}(H,M)$ is of Deligne's weight $q$ also for any $i>0$.
+Now, the latter condition is fulfilled if $H(M)$ is the $\q$-linear singular cohomology of $M_{\com}$ (we fix an embedding of $k$ into $\com$) or \'etale $\ql$-cohomology of $M_{k^{alg}}$ for $l\neq p$ and $k$ that is an essentially finitely generated field (see Definition \ref{dhcho}(\ref{idh3}) and Remark 2.4.3 of \cite{bws}).
+Moreover, in this case these $E_2$-terms can be functorially expressed in terms of Deligne's weights on $H^*(M)$ (if we consider $H^*$ as functors into the category of mixed Hodge structures or if $k$ is a finitely generated field and we endow $H^*(M)$ with the action of the Galois group of $k^{alg}/k$); we will use the notation $\wed_{*}H^*(M)$ for the latter filtration.
+Since the object $H^{q}(\mgr(P))$ is (pure) of Deligne weight $q$ for these two homology theories and any $P\in \spv$, we obtain that $E_i^{-sq}T_{\wchow}(H,M)$ is of Deligne's weight $q$ also for any $i>0$.
+Thus the subobject $(W^lH^m)(M)\subset H^m(M)$ (for any $l,m\in \z$) equals $\wed_{m-l}H^m(M)$, and we also have an equality $(\grwc^lH^m)(M)=\grwd_{m-l}H^m(M)$ of the graded factors of these two filtrations.

-Moreover, one easily defines a reasonable notion of $c$-effectivity for these two "types" of $H_*$ for any non-negative integer $c$ that would be suitable for our purposes.
-Since homology is dual to cohomology, we will call a call a (pure or mixed) Hodge structure $V$ with rational coefficients $0$-effective and write $V\in \mhse^0$ whenever its dual is effective in the usual sense.\footnote{$0$-effectivity for pure or mixed $\ql$-Galois representations can certainly be defined similarly.}\ Respectively, $V$ is $c$-effective whenever the Hodge numbers $V^{pq}$ vanish unless $p+c\le 0$ and $q+c\le 0$; then we will write $V\in \mhse^c$.
+Moreover, one easily defines a reasonable notion of $c$-effectivity for these two "types" of $H^*$ for any non-negative integer $c$ that would be suitable for our purposes.
+Consequently, we will say that a pure (resp. mixed) Hodge structure (we will consider $\q$-linear Hodge structures only in this paper) is $c$-effective and write $V\in \obj\phse^c$ (resp. $V\in \obj\mhse^c$) whenever the Hodge numbers $V^{sq}$ vanish unless $s\ge c$ and $q\ge c$; this is obviously equivalent to $F^cV_{\com}=V_{\com}$.

+We will not give the general definition of effectivity of pure or mixed $\ql$-Galois representations; we will only recall that it is defined in terms of eigenvalues of the action of geometric Frobenius elements (cf. Proposition \ref{pesn}(1) below and its proof).

 \end{enumerate}

 \end{rema}